aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 ## Monitor ISM task progress

 Once ISM policies are reapplied, index lifecycle management tasks like rollovers, retention, and deletion resume automatically.
-To monitor ISM job progress and ensure policies are enforced correctly, run the following command and replace `SERVICE_URL` with your Aiven for OpenSearch service's URL:
+To monitor ISM task progress and ensure policies are enforced correctly, run the following command and replace `SERVICE_URL` with your Aiven for OpenSearch service's URL: